 You probably know how important it is to back up your data, and there are a number of different backup options for Mac.

-But it’s also important to back up your iPhone or iPad.
+But it’s also important to back up your iPhone or iPad (or iPod touch).
 While you may not have a lot of documents on these devices that aren’t stored on a cloud server—which you can easily retrieve if necessary—you are likely to have photos and videos which, if you haven’t backed up, could be lost.
 Additionally, it can take a long time to re-create the setup of your iOS device; re-downloading all your apps, entering your user information, and organizing them on home screens can be a tedious process.

 If you have a problem and need to restore your iOS device, it’s easy to do from an existing backup.
 But if you haven’t backed up your iOS device yet and want to prepare ahead of time, you might be wondering: should you back up your iOS device to iCloud or to your computer?
 If you use a Mac, since macOS Catalina, you back up your iOS device in the Finder.
 If you use Windows, or are running a version of macOS prior to Catalina, you back it up in iTunes.
 While these are different apps, the backup interface is the same.

 How to back up your iPhone to iCloud

 Backing up your iPhone or iPad to iCloud is simple.
 This happens automatically, when your iPhone is plugged in, locked, and connected to a Wi-Fi network.
 You can also manually initiate a backup to iCloud.